ibm-cloud-docs/key-protect/kmip.md

     {: codeblock}

     Where the `<object_id>` is the UUID of the KMIP object.
 You cannot delete KMIP objects in the Active (state=2) state.

+You can also use the [KMS All-Inclusive module](https://github.com/terraform-ibm-modules/terraform-ibm-kms-all-inclusive) module to manage {{site.data.keyword.keymanagementserviceshort}} instances and KMIP adapters as code.
+For more information about Terraform IBM Modules, see [About Terraform IBM Modules](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+{: tip}